fast-reflexes/better-react-mathjax/README.md

 File problems or contribute on Github: https://github.com/fast-reflexes/better-react-mathjax

 ## Changelog ##
-v.
+* v.
 1.0.0 - Initial Release
-v.
+* v.
 1.0.1 - Removed types imported from `@types/mathjax` and `mathjax-full` due to several reasons.
 Custom type declarations will be supplied instead.
+* v.
+1.0.2 - Readded types with custom types for MathJax2 based on `@types/mathjax` and types from `mathjax-full` for MathJax3.

 ## License